Customer Segmentation: How to Effectively Segment Users & Clients

 1. Gender

 Many businesses start with gender segments when building a customer segmentation program.
-While this is a quick way to start, you should ensure this segment is inclusive.
-There should be plenty of categorization choices so customers are accurately segmented into groups where they feel comfortable.
+While this is a quick way to start, ensure this segment is inclusive.
+Have plenty of gender categories to ensure you accurately segment customers into groups where they feel comfortable.

 2. Age